-Paris, 7 March.
-As Covid-19 threatens decades of progress on reducing poverty and gender inequalities around the world, Education For Women Now launches an innovative solution in Laos, Southeast Asia, that positions education as a pathway to female empowerment.
+Paris, 10 May.
+As Covid-19 threatens decades of progress on reducing poverty and gender inequalities around the world, Education For Women Now, supported by The L’Oréal’ Fund for Women, launches an innovative solution in Laos, Southeast Asia, that positions education as a pathway to female empowerment.

 Before the Covid-19 crisis, 132 million girls were excluded from school globally.
 According to UNESCO, now, the crisis threatens to exclude a further 11 million, depriving them of their right to education.
 Compounding this problem is a spike in child marriages globally.

 In Laos, before the pandemic, 9% of females were married by the age of 15, while 35.4% were married by 18.
 This is significantly higher than the global average of 20% and may increase as the Covid-19 crisis continues.
 Reports warn that 25 years of progress on ending the practice of child marriage is set to be reversed as Covid-19 puts 2.5 million more girls at risk of early marriage by 2025, globally.

 Often early marriage is viewed as the only option for girls from isolated areas in Laos, something driven by traditional cultural beliefs, particularly among ethnic minority communities.
 These gender dynamics are reflected in the education system where females are more than twice as likely to be unschooled than males, with 21% of adult females reported in the government’s census to have no educational attainment compared with 10% of adult males.

 For Education For Women Now, education is synonymous with empowerment and the development of autonomy over one’s own future.
 In Laos, our Education For Women Now movement, financially backed by The L’Oréal Fund for Women – a charitable endowment fund created by the L’Oréal Group to support vulnerable women – is launching a ledership and enterpreneurship project for young ethnic minority women in Laos.